PythonPredictions/cobra/docs/source/tutorial.rst

 Tutorial
 ========

 This section we will walk you through all the required steps to build a predictive model using cobra.
-All classes and functions used here contain detailed documentation.
+All classes and functions used here are well-documented.
 In case you want more information on a class or function, simply read the corresponding parts in the documentation or run the following python snippet from e.g. a notebook:

 .. code-block:: python